Service & Leadership

 CIEE Gap Year Abroad programs are focused on supporting participants in acquiring knowledge and developing skills to live in a globally interdependent and culturally diverse world.
 In addition to career exploration activities and experiences and gaining a better understanding of the local culture, you will take part in our Global Competence Course.
 This online course will allow you to connect and collaborate in real-time with our entire cohort of Gap participants worldwide, through interactive workshops and discussions.
 Reflect on your own cultural biases, share insights about your experience and learn about topics ranging from cultural identity and leadership styles to how to work and live sustainably or develop communication skills.

-Take an optional 6-week online language course to boost your confidence before you go!
+Take an optional 6-week online course to ramp up your skills before you go!

 If you are at a beginner or intermediate level and interested in gaining some solid foundations in your host country’s language before you travel, follow one of our college-level class online for block 1 (August 17 to September 26).
 This option is offered for an additional $150 fee at the beginner level for French, German, and Italian, and at the beginner and intermediate level for Spanish.